 If an imminent peril indicator is present in the received MCVideo ad hoc group call request, the MCVideo ad hoc group is considered to be in the in-progress imminent peril state until this ad hoc group call is terminated.

-The MCVideo server forms the ad hoc group by using MCVideo users' information received in step 1 and further determines the preconfigured group to be used for the configuration of the ad hoc group based on the MCVideo users' information received in step 1.
-The MCVideo server assigns a MCVideo group ID for the newly formed ad hoc group.
+If the the MC service users' information received in step 1 does not contain an ad hoc group ID from an ad hoc group emergency alert, The MCVideo server forms the ad hoc group by using MCVideo users' information received in step 1, determines the preconfigured group to be used for the configuration of the ad hoc group and assigns a MCVideo group ID for the newly formed ad hoc group.

 The MCVideo server considers the ad hoc group call participants as implicitly affiliated to the ad hoc group.